Jonath-z/live-chat-app/README.md

-#LIVE-CAHT-APP
+# live-chat-app

-Live-chat-app is the web application of simple messaging using socket.io.
+Live-chat-app is the web application of simple messaging using socket.io and node.js